edelgrace/blog/content/post/2012-06-15-my-current-atm-playlist.md

     Another song that doesn't start that great.
 But the rest of the parts are perfect.
 Perfect.
 Beibei nails it.
 The chorus is okay though.
 Someone's releases are annoying.
   * Scream by 2NE1

     The real deal.
 THE REEEAL DEAL.
 I love Minzy's rapping.
 Pretty dece.
 And CL.
 GUURL stop being so attractive.
 My only qualm about this song is Dara's part.
 It's a bit weird and out of place. :/ I don't know how to describe it.
-But she sings it well just&#8230; Yeah.
+But she sings it well just...
+Yeah.
 Bom's part.
 Bom I love you.
 I love youuu.
 Also.
 Girl crush on Minzy.
 She's so attractive.